Increase your return on investment with tailormade marketing strategies.

 - You want to sell your products or service

 It is hard to tell where a big, and bold logo will facilitate the goals of both the viewer and the business.

 The purpose of a logo on a website

 A logo on a website acts as a location identifier.
 A logo is like a sign hanging out front of a business.
 It tells the potential client they are in the right place.
 It means the viewer will trust the information they find.
 Logos will often function as a button that leads the viewer back to the home page.
 Sometimes this is the reason our clients want large logos.
 The goals of the website suddenly shift:

 - This is who we are!
 Look at our logo (on every single page).

 - You can trust us!
 Look at our logo (on every single page).

 A big logo only acts as a distraction, taking up precious space in an area of the website that is always seen.

 Increase your website’s leads and traffic

 There is a time and place for big and bold logos.
 At FirstPage, we’ve discovered that using large logos in re-marketing campaigns help drive traffic back to your website.
-If you’re interested in increasing traffic to your existing website, contact us about a re-marketing campaign.
+If you’re interested in increasing traffic to your existing website or would like to learn what’s really behind flat design and how it will affect your logo, contact us about a re-marketing campaign.
 Let’s get the conversation started.